 Since our founding in early 2011, we've worked with the community on practical, high-impact programs that directly recruit and retain women in open tech/culture.
 Here's what we've accomplished so far:

-- Created AdaCamp conference: AdaCamp is an unconference for women in open tech/culture and their allies that measurably increases women's commitment to open tech/culture.
+- Created AdaCamp conference: AdaCamp is an unconference for women in open tech/culture that measurably increases women's commitment to open tech/culture.
 The first three were held in Melbourne, Australia, Washington DC, and San Francisco.

-- Made conferences safer for women: Wrote and encouraged adoption of policies preventing harassment of women, now used by hundreds of conferences and organizations in open tech/culture as well as science fiction, fan, gaming, and skeptic/atheist conventions.
+- Made conferences safer for everyone: Produced and encouraged adoption of policies to prevent harassment of women and people of all genders, now used by hundreds of conferences and organizations.

-- Created the Allies Workshop training program: Wrote and taught the popular Allies Workshop, teaching men practical skills for helping women and trans people in open/tech culture.
+- Created the Ally Skills Workshop training program: Developed and taught the popular Ally Skills Workshop, which teaches men practical skills for supporting women in open tech/culture.

 - Designed Impostor Syndrome training: Created videos and online exercises to fight Impostor Syndrome, a significant factor holding back women in open tech/culture.

-- Conducted surveys and research: We ran several surveys, including a survey of over 2800 people about attitudes towards women in open tech/culture.
+- Conducted surveys and research: Surveyed more than 2800 people about attitudes towards women in open tech/culture, among other projects.

 With your support, we can expand our programs to include: